 But which to choose?
 Experts agree that for flavour and succulence, a free-range traditional breed, like a Bronze turkey, is hard to beat.
 But if you think that means spending a small fortune, think again.

-So Lidl’s Deluxe free-range turkeys are reared on farms to RSPCA Assured standards.
-They spend their days roaming and foraging in open field, and fresh food and water are always on hand, and at night.
-And at night or in bad weather, they have the protection of airy housing, with plenty of fresh bedding, generous perches, and toys to peck and play with.
+So Lidl’s free-range turkeys are all reared to RSPCA Assured standards.
+They spend their days foraging for grubs, insects and berries in shady woodlands and open fields.
+Fresh food and water are always on hand, and at night, or in bad weather, they have the protection of airy barns, with plenty of fresh bedding, generous perches, and toys to peck and play with.

-The birds are naturally slow growing which helps them to develop good conformation with a plump breast, so you'll find there's plenty of succulent white meat to go round.
+The birds grow slowly – and naturally – to full maturity, and develop a “double” breast, so you’ll find there’s plenty of succulent white meat to go round.

-And like all of Lidl’s regular fresh British meat and poultry, dairy, fruit and vegetables, their free-range turkeys are produced to strict food hygiene standards and are traceable back to the supplying farm – all without blowing the budget.
+And like all of Lidl’s regular fresh British meat and poultry, dairy, fruit and vegetables, they’re Red Tractor Assured or RSPCA, which means strict food hygiene standards and full traceability – all without blowing the budget.